DanielBok/private-conda-repo/server/README.md

 }
 ```

-### `/user` [DELETE]
+### `/channel` [DELETE]

-Removes a user and channel from the repository.
-This will also delete
+Removes a channel from the repository.
+This will also delete all packages that
-all packages that the user uploaded previously.
+have been uploaded onto the channel.

 Returns:
   - **200** if deleted successfully